Cynthia Uwak: International

-She is also a member of the Nigeria national football team.
+She is a member of the Nigeria national football team.
 Uwak competed at the 2008 Summer Olympics and the 2007 FIFA Women's World Cup.

 She missed out on the squad for the 2010 African Women's Championship in South Africa following an injury.
-It was stated at the time by coach Eucharia Uche that this would not automatically mean that she would be left out of the squad for the 2011 FIFA Women's World Cup during the following year.
+The national coach Eucharia Uche said at the time that that would not automatically mean that she would be left out of the squad for the 2011 FIFA Women's World Cup the following year.
 However, when the World Cup squad was announced, Uwak was not listed.
-No specific reason was given for her omission, with a general statement saying "The coach has strictly gone with players that are capable of doing the country proud at the World Cup in Germany".
+No specific reason was given for her omission, with a general statement saying, "The coach has strictly gone with players that are capable of doing the country proud at the World Cup in Germany".

 She was considered for a return to the national team by coach Florence Omagbemi in 2016 for the Africa Women Cup of Nations in Cameroon.
 The coach was looking at a succession of former players in an effort to bolster the team's chances at the upcoming tournament.